The Bloodettes

 The Bloodettes (Les Saignantes) is a 2005 futuristic science fiction erotic thriller film.
-Set in the year 2025, the film follows two sex workers as they attempt to dispose of the corpse of a political leader who dies as a client of one of the women.
+Set in the year 2025, the film follows two young women, Majolie and Chouchou, as they attempt to dispose of the corpse of a political leader who dies during sexual intercourse with Majolie.
 The film also addresses political corruption in Cameroon through its plot and use of intertitles.
 The film won the Silver Stallion (second best African film) at Fespaco 2007 and the Best Actress awards with the special mention of the jury.